Microsoft MVP

 Professional" and represents someone who has contributed much

 volunteers and do not work for Microsoft.
-The designation of MVP, though,
+In my opinion, collectively this

 comes from Microsoft and represents a Microsoft judgment.
 A website listing